-- Silver appreciates more than gold in times of uncertainty – Historically when there has been times of inflation or uncertainty actually silver and not gold appreciates more in value.
-So if you’re buying it on the rational that these are the times that try men’s souls, silver is your answer.
+- Silver appreciates more than gold in times of uncertainty – Historically when there have been times of inflation or uncertainty actually silver and not gold appreciates more in value.
+So if you’re buying it on the rationale that these are the times that try men’s souls, silver is your answer.

 - Silver is lower priced and more volatile – Although an asset that is low-priced does not necessarily have greater volatility, it seems to be the case with silver.
 Greater risk, but also return.

 The conclusion is if the price has not already been run up, buy silver and not gold.